 We evaluated XSnare on 81 recent CVEs related to XSS attacks, and found that it defends against 93.8% of these exploits.
+We compared XSnare's funcitonality and protection with two well known content filtering extensions: No-Script and uBlockOrigin.
 To the best of our knowledge, XSnare is the first protection mechanism for XSS that is application-specific, and based on publicly available CVE information.
 We show that XSnare's specificity protects users against exploits which evade other, more generic, XSS defenses.

 Our performance evaluation shows that our extension's overhead on web page loading time is less than 10% for 72.6% of the sites in the Moz Top 500 list.
+We also show that XSnare has as a slowdown of less than 10% on 60% of the vulnerable sites that we considered.
+XSnare has a false positive rate of 1/4876 (0.0205%) on the Alexa top 5000 sites.